 You want your HDL cholesterol to be high.
 Exercise can help raise it, but only a small amount.

-It is important to eat right, keep a healthy weight, and exercise, even if:
+It is important to eat a healthy diet, keep a healthy weight, and exercise, even if:

 These healthy habits may help prevent future heart attacks and other health problems.